-Since 1887, the character has been successfully played by astonishing 75 different actors, some of them are Charlton Heston, Christopher Plummer, Peter Cook, Roger Moore, Peter O’Toole, Robert Downey Jr and Benedict Cumberbatch.
+Since 1887, the character of Sherlock Holmes has been successfully played by astonishing 75 different actors, some of them are Charlton Heston, Christopher Plummer, Peter Cook, Roger Moore, Peter O’Toole, Robert Downey Jr, and Benedict Cumberbatch.

 Sherlock Holmes in “The Adventure of the Abbey Grange”